 Too often the discussion of using frozen semen is entirely focused on the intrauterine insemination technique.
-You will be bombarded with stories about the pros and cons of TCI versus surgical AI.
-It is important to understand that both these techniques provide the same result: sperm are deposited into the same place - that being the uterine horns.
+You will be bombarded with stories about the pros and cons of TCI versus surgical Al. It is important to understand that both these techniques provide the same result: sperm are deposited into the same place - that being the uterine horns.
 Regardless of where the semen is initially deposited in the uterine horns, the sperm will travel up and down each uterine horn and eventually form a reservoir at the opening of each of the oviducts (=site of fertilization).
 This has been demonstrated by contrast radiographs and is true not only for bitches but ALL female species (cows, mares, ewes, does, humans and sows are all well documented).
+Much more emphasis should be focused on frozen semen quality, sperm numbers, male fertility, bitch selection for Al with frozen semen and timing of the insemination, as this is where the variation in success lies (or cause for failure).